“Unlimited” savings with Amazon FBA: How sellers can maximize their profits through optimized inventory utilization

 Local VAT reporting as soon as stored abroad

-Different savings through various shipping sizes
+Different savings through different shipping sizes

 Potential for savings of over €13,200 per year

-The FBA calculator from countX uses the monthly Amazon VAT transaction report as the basis for its calculations.
+The FBA calculator from countX uses the monthly Amazon VAT transaction report as the basis for calculations.
 This report indicates which products (ASINs) were sold in a month to which countries and from where they were actually shipped.

-Conclusion for Online Sellers
+Conclusion for online merchants

-With the FBA shipping calculator from countX, every seller now has an easy and free way to uncover clear optimization potentials in shipping based on actual sales and to utilize them in the future.
+With the FBA shipping calculator from countX, every merchant now has an easy and free way to uncover clear optimization potentials in shipping based on actual sales and to utilize them in the future.

 Frequently Asked Questions (FAQs)